Liaukouskaya/Liaukouskaya/README.md

 - :woman_scientist: I have worked as a Junior research fellow specialised in biotechnology.

-- :rabbit2: Volunteering at an Animal Shelters.
+- :rabbit2: Volunteering at Animal Shelters.

 - :sunflower: Constantly developing in film photography and contemporary dance.
 I take part in sports competitions.